wp-plugins/readable-names/readme.txt

 == Installation ==

-1. Upload the `readable-names` folder to the `/wp-content/plugins/` directory or download through the 'Plugins' menu in WordPress.
+1. Upload the `readable-names` folder to the `/wp-content/plugins/` directory or download through the “Plugins” menu in WordPress.
-1. Activate the plugin through the 'Plugins' menu in WordPress.
+1. Activate the plugin through the “Plugins' menu in WordPress.
-1. Look for the 'Settings' link to configure the options.
+1. Look for the “Settings” link to configure the options.
 1. Make your own rules on the option page.

 == Screenshots ==